Preface

 The dragons of old are treated as subjects of worship in many countries, so the rare thing with powers similar to this ring is reported in several regions.
 There is no way of knowing its definite origin at this point.

 But this content makes no reference to Straid as a wanderer, instead suggesting that the dragon was the source of his great knowledge as well as clairvoyance.
 The man presented in-game has no interest in developing such longstanding relationships, nor the time to.
 His lifelong curiosity is what kept him from ever staying in one place for long.
 And although it makes sense for Olaphis to have a royal government like most other nations in the setting, the lord of the castle’s name is currently unknown, forgotten much like the castle itself.
 In all likelihood, removing any confirmation to King Alavis’ identity was the developers’ intention.
+As is, the supposed kingdom’s sole survivor only makes reference to an impersonal country, not an individual monarch with whom he shared a particular connection.
 Without any deep ties between Straid and the state, it is far easier to imagine Olaphis one day betraying him.

 Paranoia Before the Fall